fimmtiu/tecton/NOTES.md

 TO DO:

-- Replace the duplicate vertex removal stuff with the add-on BufferGeometryUtils.mergeVertices() function.
 - Replace the LineSegments plate boundaries with the LineSegments2 add-on, see if thicker lines will flicker less and allow you to shrink EDGES_SCALE_FACTOR.
 - See if you can use WebGLRenderer.copyTextureToTexture() instead of the terrible manual-ass blitting you're doing now.